ericom-gideon/docs/docs/servers/how_to_attach_and_upload_an_iso.md

 3. Enter the URL of the ISO file you wish to import into your account.

-4. If the ISO is Bootable (An OS Installation disk) make sure to tick the box.
-For information on regions see here.
-From the __OS Type__ dropdown list, select the OS Type.
+4. If the ISO is bootable (An OS installation disk) make sure to tick the box.
+From the __OS Type__ dropdown list, select the OS type.
 Use ""Other" if your OS type isn't listed.

-	_Note: If you pick the wrong OS Type (The virtual machine errors on start, etc) you can change it by going to Servers->Resources and clicking on Edit on the ISO.
-You should pick Other if your OS isn't para-virtualised out of the box or fails 	on deployment on another OS Type._
+	_Note: If you pick the wrong OS type (The virtual machine errors on start, etc) you can change it by going to Servers->Resources and clicking on Edit on the ISO.
+You should pick Other if your OS isn't para-virtualised out of the box or fails 	on deployment on another OS type._

 5. Click __Upload__ and wait for the ISO to finish importing into your account.

 #### Attaching an ISO

-1. First, log in to the Ninefold Portal.

-2. Click on __Servers__ > __Manage__.
+1. Click on __Servers__ > __Manage__.
 This will list all servers in your account.

-3. Select the Server which you want to attach an ISO to.
+2. Select the server which you want to attach an ISO to.

-4. Click the Storage tab and scroll to the bottom of the page.
+3. Click the storage tab and scroll to the bottom of the page.

-5. Find the ISO you wish to attach and click __Attach__.
+4. Find the ISO you wish to attach and click __Attach__.

-6. Your ISO should be accessible within the Server.
+5. Your ISO should be accessible within the Server.